oleg-shilo/sublime-codemap/README.md

          take the next pattern and apply it to on the last match from the prev matching . . .

+Note the line text that is tested with regex is left trimmed before the test.
+Meaning that if your code has line `"  say_hello():"` the text that is tested with regex is `"say_hello():"`

 <a name="map-depth"></a>
 ### Map depth